dekuNukem/bob_cassette_rewinder/README.md

 It is clear that Daan Tech are banking on the convenience of subscription models.
 Now I'm sure a lot of people would have no problem with that, but personally, I can think of a few better uses of my £174 than on dishwasher detergents.

+Another point to consider is what happens if they went bust?
+No more cassettes, and now you have a fancy paperweight, like so many silly smart appliances before it.

 ## Alternatives

 Credit where credit's due, Daan Tech didn't completely lock down the machine with Bob cassettes.
 Once empty, you *can* leave it there and add detergents manually.
 However, they strongly suggest against this, quoting a few drawbacks: